Possession and acquisition licence: Obtaining/applying

-Licences are typically valid for five years and must be renewed prior to expiry to maintain all classes.
-Once licensed, an individual can apply for a firearm transfer; and an authorization to transport (ATT) for restricted firearms.
+Licences are valid for five years and must be renewed prior to expiry to maintain the classes on the licence.

+Restricted and Prohibited-class only

+Once licensed for restricted firearms (RPAL), an RPAL holder can apply for a firearm transfer by contacting the Canadian Firearms Program telephone number.
+The CFP must speak with both the transferor (seller) and the transferee (buyer) for the transfer of restricted and prohibited firearms.
+However, both parties do not need to be available at the same time.

+An RPAL holder also needs an authorization to transport (ATT) for transporting restricted firearms to any place other than an approved shooting club or shooting range within the owner’s province of residence, or to the restricted firearm’s place of storage after purchase.

 Classification of firearms

 Like licences, firearms are classified into prohibited, restricted and non-restricted categories.

 History

 PALs were introduced in Canada in 1995 as part of Bill C-68 as a replacement for the FAC (firearms acquisition certificate) system.
 Whereas the FAC was only required to acquire a firearm, a PAL is required to both acquire and possess firearms and to acquire ammunition.
-A PAL for non-restricted firearms allows its holders to acquire and possess any non-restricted firearm, while a PAL for restricted firearms (which also covers prohibited firearms to those eligible) allows the holder to acquire and possess restricted firearms.
+A PAL for non-restricted firearms allows its holders to acquire and possess any non-restricted firearm, while an RPAL for restricted firearms allows the holder to acquire and possess restricted firearms.
+Only those who are grandfathered into the prohibited-class of firearms (12.2, 12.3 etc.) are able to acquire and possess prohibited firearms.

-When first implemented, the PAL also allowed the holder to acquire a cross-bow, although no licence was required to possess one.
-There is no longer a licensing requirement for purchasing cross-bows.
+When first implemented, the PAL also allowed the holder to acquire a crossbow, although no licence was required to possess one.
+There is no longer a licensing requirement for purchasing crossbows.

+Since December 15, 2023, a PAL is required to acquire cartridge magazines, the same as for acquiring ammunition.